tinygrad/tinygrad/docs/developer/viz.md

 ![viz_3](viz_3.png)
 ![viz_4](viz_4.png)

-The first rewrite deletes an extra multiply by 1.
+The first rewrite deletes a multiply by 1.

 The second rewrite deletes an addition by 0.